gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

 .. _user_basic-usage_upload-datafile:

-4. Upload Datafile
+Upload Datafile
 -----------------------------

-Last, we upload a :class:`Datafile <pyDataverse.models.Datafile>` and attach it to a Dataset.
+After all the preparations, we now upload a :class:`Datafile <pyDataverse.models.Datafile>` and attach it to the Dataset.

 ::